United Nations Partition Plan for Palestine: Jews

 Jews gathered in Tel Aviv and Jerusalem to celebrate the U.N. resolution during the whole night after the vote.
 Great bonfires blazed at Jewish collective farms in the north.
 Many big cafes in Tel Aviv served free champagne.
 Mainstream Zionist leaders emphasized the "heavy responsibility" of building a modern Jewish State, and committed to working towards a peaceful coexistence with the region's other inhabitants: Jewish groups in the United States hailed the action by the United Nations.
 Most welcomed the Palestine Plan but some felt it did not settle the problem.
 Most Jews were enthusiastic because of the world's recognition of the Jewish people's right to a state in Palestine, and the excitement that both the Eastern and Western blocs supported the resolution.

+Jewish homeland boundaries proposed by the World Zionist Organization at the Paris Peace Conference (1919–1920).

 Some Revisionist Zionists rejected the partition plan as a renunciation of legitimately Jewish national territory.
 The Irgun Tsvai Leumi, led by Menachem Begin, and the Lehi (also known as the Stern Group or Gang), the two Revisionist-affiliated underground organisations which had been fighting against both the British and Arabs, stated their opposition.
 Begin warned that the partition would not bring peace because the Arabs would also attack the small state and that "in the war ahead we'll have to stand on our own, it will be a war on our existence and future."
 He also stated that "the bisection of our homeland is illegal.
 It will never be recognized."
 Begin was sure that the creation of a Jewish state would make territorial expansion possible, "after the shedding of much blood."